wp-plugins/cyclone-slider-2/README.txt

 4. Slideshow Widget

 == Changelog ==

+= 2.6.0 - 2013-08-04 =
+* Warning: Old templates will break in this version!
+You can either use the new templates or migrate the older templates.
+[Check this post](http://www.codefleet.net/pre-2-6-0-templates-migration/).
+* Load scripts and styles normally as separate requests for better compatibility with other plugins and server setup.
+Removed template-assets.php which consolidates assets into a single request.
+* Added cyclone slider settings page.
+* Language files now loaded when using WPML.
+* Added Get Codes metabox to easily grab the slider codes.
+* Added Slideshow ID metabox to easily change the slideshow ID.

+= 2.5.6 - 2013-07-30 =
+* Fix broken nextgen importer from last update.
+* Refactor code for better template management in admin.

 = 2.5.5 - 2013-07-25 =
 * Removed templates Black, Blue, and Myrtle from plugin's folder for better performance.